 Through artificial intelligence and machine learning, transmissions can learn and make adjustments to stored values without those values being explicitly programmed into the transmission's computer (TCU or ECU).

 Two important parameters in the operation of an automatic transmission are shift pressure and shift timing.

-This shift pressure and timing in the valve body of the automatic transmission that controls the application of the clutches.
+This shift pressure and timing in the valve body of the automatic transmission controls the application of the clutches.

-Adaptive transmission function makes the transmission to last longer, enables use of transmission fluid for a longer period, reduces frequency and cost of maintenance and improves shift feel and comfort.
+Adaptive transmission function makes the transmission to last longer, enables the use of transmission fluid for a longer period, reduces frequency and cost of maintenance and improves shift feel and comfort.

 Adaptive transmissions make maintenance free operation of the transmission possible.
 This is why many vehicle manufacturers claim to have maintenance free transmissions with lifetime fluids in them.

-This is the process whereby the transmission relearns new shift pressure and timing values.
+This is the process whereby a transmission relearns new shift pressure and timing values.
 It continues to learn to fine-tune these values.
 Relearning in some cars could entail following an instructed driving pattern, usually a drive and stop pattern, a number of times, over a particular distance.
 In some cars, all you need to do is to drive and the transmission performs the relearn procedure automatically.